zzzprojects/docs/dapper-plus.net/pages/documentations/bulk-delete.md

 - You can [chain](/bulk-extensions-methods#chaining-methods) operations with the `AlsoBulkDelete` and `ThenBulkDelete` methods.
 - You can use `BulkDelete` from a connection, transaction, or a new [Dapper Plus Context](/dapper-plus-context).
 - You can utilize the `BulkDelete` method with multiple different [Data Sources](/data-source).

+Then you can learn how to [map](/mapping) your entity to save it the way you want.
+You can even map the same entity multiple times using a [mapping key](/mapping-key)

 ## Common Options / Scenarios